-New Mexico Department of Finance and Administration works with State Agencies and local entities each year to develop an Infrastructure Capital Improvement Plan.
-This five-year plan identifies and prioritizes capital needs and encourages State and local entities to coordinate their priorities with the Invest New Mexico plan prepared by the Governor's Finance Council.
+The New Mexico Department of Finance and Administration works with State agencies and local entities each year to develop an Infrastructure Capital Improvement Plan.
+This five-year plan identifies and prioritizes capital needs and encourages State agencies and local entities to plan for the development of capital improvements to prevent emergency situations and instead allow capital needs to be planned, funded and developed at a pace that sustains State and local activities.

 The New Mexico Department of Transportation develops the Statewide Transportation Improvement Program (STIP) annually to allocate capital resources to transportation purposes.
 The STIP is a six-year multi-modal transportation preservation and capital improvement program that lists prioritized projects for a three-year funding period and provides information for planning and programming purposes for the subsequent three years.
-The STIP is a product of the transportation programs planning process involving local and regional governments, Metropolitan Planning Organizations, Regional Planning Organizations, other State and transportation agencies, and the public.
+The STIP is a product of the transportation program's planning process involving local and regional governments, Metropolitan Planning Organizations, Regional Planning Organizations, other State and transportation agencies, and the public.